chen-xiaotian/leetcode-solutions/README.md

 # leetcode-solutions
-This is a repo to record leedcode practice solutions.
+This is a repo to document personal leedcode practice solutions.